-CON101 Introduction to Building Construction 6 credit hours
+CON101 Introduction to Building Construction (6 cr.)

 This course provides a study of Energy Efficient Building Construction and OSHA regulations.
 This course also includes an introduction to blueprint reading and the proper use of architectural and engineering symbols, relationship of views, and construction measurements.
 The student will learn basic construction mathematics and principles.